 Music Chair

-Main role: Be responsible for the music program during the conference.
+Main role: Responsibility for the music program for the conference.
 This includes:

 The Music Chair will work closely with the Music Archive Officer.